 You are only guaranteed tickets if you register for graduation by the deadline.

-If you want to request extra tickets, you must follow the procedure for requesting extra tickets.
+If you want to request extra guest tickets, you must follow the procedure for requesting extra tickets.
 We cannot guarantee that any extra tickets will be available or that you will be allocated any extra tickets, if available.

-You must wear a gown for your graduation ceremony.
+You must hire or purchase a gown and hat for your graduation ceremony.
 This must be the correct gown for your degree.
 You will not be able to graduate if you are not wearing the correct gown.

 Find out more about gowns.